 Once again, the Jardin d'Acclimatation welcomes us for some fun and relaxation.
 This amusement park for small children offers 40 attractions for children from 1 year of age, an educational farm and restaurants on the edge of the Bois de Boulogne at the gateway to Paris.
 [Read more]

-Le Monde de Noé: the first immersive experience of the animal world in Paris
+Le Monde de Noé: an immersive experience in the animal world, in Paris

-Le Monde de Noé invites young and old to an unprecedented immersive experience in the 16th arrondissement of Paris from December 2, 2023.
+Le Monde de Noé invites young and old alike to a unique immersive experience in the 16th and 14th arrondissements of Paris.
 Discover three fascinating ecosystems populated by rescued animals, all supervised by passionate professionals.
 Experience authentic, educational interaction with the animal world.
-An opportunity to raise families' awareness of biodiversity and animal welfare in the urban environment.
+An opportunity to raise families' awareness of biodiversity and animal welfare in an urban environment.
 [Read more]

 Les P'tits Marmottans, the special kids program at the Musée Marmottan-Monet